Tom Ward – President and CEO

 Jenn Garcia – Director of Youth Engagement

-Jenn has transformed the lives of hundreds of youth through substance abuse and teen pregnancy prevention, youth leadership development, and service learning for more than 16 years.
+Jenn has transformed the lives of hundreds of youth through substance abuse and teen pregnancy prevention, youth leadership development, and service learning for nearly 20 years.
 Her current role is overseeing Oasis Center’s Middle School Teen Outreach Programs (TOP), a positive youth development prevention model that teaches life skills, increases healthy behaviors, and creates a sense of purpose in young people.
 In this data driven world and under her leadership, the youth served through the TOP program have reduced or delayed alcohol and drug use by 73%.

 Jenn is a graduate of the University of Kansas and has lived in Nashville since 1997.